huggingface/blog/chat-templates.md

 ## How do templates work?

-Chat templates are part of the **tokenizer**, because they fulfill the same role as tokenizers do: They store information about how data is preprocessed, to ensure that you feed data to the model in the same format that it saw during training.
+Chat templates are part of the **tokenizer** because they fulfill the same role as tokenizers do: They store information about how data is preprocessed to ensure that you feed data to the model in the same format that it saw during training.
 We have designed it to be very easy to add template information to an existing tokenizer and save it or upload it to the Hub.

 Before chat templates, chat formatting information was stored at the **class level** - this meant that, for example, all LLaMA checkpoints would get the same chat formatting, using code that was hardcoded in `transformers` for the LLaMA model class.
 For backward compatibility, model classes that had custom chat format methods have been given **default chat templates** instead.